The Monkey Puzzle Tree: An Unusual and Endangered Plant

 Cones and Seeds

-Monkey puzzle trees are either male or female.
+Monkey puzzle trees are dioecious, which means that they are either male or female.
 The cones are borne on the upper branches.
-The male cones are also known as pollen cones and the female cones are known as seed cones.
-Pollination (transfer of pollen from the male cones to the female cones) is by wind.
+The male cones are also known as pollen cones and the female ones are known as seed cones.
+Pollination (transfer of pollen from the male cones to the female ones) is by wind.
 The cones take eighteen months or longer to mature.

-The male cones are 3 to 5 inches long when fully mature, while the more spherical female cones reach 6 to 12 inches.
-The latter may weigh several pounds.
+The cylindrical male cones are 3 to 5 inches long when fully mature.
+They are green at first and later turn yellow and finally brown.
+The more spherical female cones are green in colour and are larger in size.
+They may reach 6 to 12 inches in length and may weigh several pounds.
 There are reports of some cones weighing as much as ten pounds.
-It's not a good idea to stand under a monkey puzzle tree when it's dropping its cones!
+It's not a good idea to stand under a monkey puzzle tree when it's dropping its cones.

-The seeds of the monkey puzzle tree are large, edible and - according to people who have eaten them - delicious.
+The mature female cones disintegrate as they release their seeds.
+The seeds of the monkey puzzle tree are large, edible and—according to people who have eaten them—delicious.
 They are about the size of an almond and form a staple food in parts of South America.
 They also have a spiritual significance for indigenous people.
 The seeds are eaten raw or are boiled or roasted.
 They are also milled into a flour that is used to make bread and fermented to make a beverage.

 Introduction of the Tree to Britain